District attorney in Georgia asks for a special grand jury for Trump election probe

 "All I want to do is this: I just want to find 11,780 votes, which is one more than we have, because we won the state," Trump said on the call, which was obtained by Georgia Public Broadcasting.
 Raffensperger refused Trump's entreaties.

+"What it can do is issue a final report that would effectively be a roadmap as to all of the evidence it reviewed and make recommendations as to which charges, if any, would be appropriate based on that evidence," said Gwen Fleming, a former district attorney in Georgia.

+Then, prosecutors can decide to bring charges before a regular grand jury.

-The district attorney's request has to be approved by a majority of Fulton County's superior court judges.
+The district attorney's request to impanel the special grand jury has to be approved by a majority of Fulton County's superior court judges.

+In a statement released by his political action committee, Trump repeated his baseless election fraud claims: "What this Civil Special Grand Jury should be looking into is not my perfect phone call, but the large scale voter fraud that took place in Georgia."